-I was putting at least one kid through college with my cable bill alone — all so that I could catch hot dog eating contests on ESPN 13 at 04:00 in the morning.
+I was putting at least one kid through college with my cable bill alone — all so that I had the option to watch hot dog eating contests on ESPN 13 at 4 a.m.
 Woohoo!

 I went into work slightly more enlightened than I was the day before, but I wanted to be sure.
 Was I just being too negative about my job?
 Was I starting into some sort of just-turned-30 midlife/depression/crisis?
 Was I about to run out and purchase a red convertible and pierce my tongue in a desperate cry for attention from women almost half my age?

 As an experiment, I decided to count the number of smiles I received around the office and cafeteria for one day.
 Other than one nearly mad and shaking engineer that was watching the coffee machine fill his one-liter mug for the third time, the only smiling faces I saw on this beautiful June afternoon were the ones walking at a quickstep toward the door at closing time.

 Planning the Cubicle Escape